Belzhar by Meg Wolitzer

 Published September 30th, 2014 by Dutton Books for Young Readers

-So, a solid book that seamlessly weaves in a little magical realism.
-However, the way Wolitzer handled the ending left a little to be desired.
+All in all, a solid book that seamlessly weaves in a little magical realism.
+However, the way Wolitzer handled the ending left something to be desired.